Draw-In-Mind: Rebalancing Designer-Painter Roles in Unified Multimodal Models Benefits Image Editing: Methodology

 \subsubsection{DIM-T2I}

-Current image generation datasets perform well in terms of prompt–image alignment and image perceptual quality.
-However, the prompts in existing datasets are typically short and simple, as shown in Table~\ref{tab:dim_t2i_stat}.
-While these prompts accurately capture the semantics of the target image, they fall short in fostering long-context comprehension, which is an essential foundation for complex CoT–guided image editing.
-To bridge this gap, we collect 14M images with resolutions higher than $512\times512$ from the web and annotate them using internal models across 21 dimensions listed in Appendix~\ref{sec:appendix_dim_t2i_dims}, resulting in DIM-T2I.
-Our produced annotations are long and detailed, thoroughly covering all dimensions.
-As shown in Table~\ref{tab:dim_t2i_stat}, the average prompt length is at least twice that of existing corpora, effectively establishing a strong basis for complex CoT-guided image editing.
+There are typically two strategies to train an editing model, \emph{i.e.,} (\textbf{i}) learning drawing first (T2I), followed by adaptation for editing, and (\textbf{ii}) directly learning editing.
+We observe that the vast majority of image editing models are built upon established T2I foundations~\citep{instructpix2pix,ultraedit,step1x-edit}.
+This aligns with the first strategy and represents a robust technical route that benefits from curriculum learning.
+Consequently, we elected to achieve basic T2I ability and subsequently fine-tune the base model for the more challenging editing task.

-It is worth noting that different from existing datasets that typically apply aesthetic filtering~\citep{dimba,instructpix2pix} or ensure perceptual quality by generating images directly with AI~\citep{journeydb,midjourney-v6}, our DIM-T2I is collected directly from the real world without any post-filtering, ensuring broad coverage of world knowledge. \emph{DIM-T2I demonstrates that even without complex perceptual-level filtering on the visual side, lower-quality images paired with deliberately curated long-context prompts can still serve as an effective corpus for T2I generation}, evidenced by the SOTA performance of DIM-4.6B-T2I trained on this dataset.
+However, we observed that despite the current T2I datasets performing well in terms of prompt-image alignment and image perceptual quality, the prompts in existing datasets are typically short and simple, as shown in Table~\ref{tab:dim_t2i_stat}.
+While these prompts accurately capture the semantics of the target image, they fall short in fostering long-context comprehension, which is an essential foundation for complex CoT-guided image editing.
+To bridge this gap, we collect 14M images with resolutions higher than $512\times512$ from the web.
+We believe that the aspects emphasized in widely recognized understanding datasets and benchmarks effectively capture the most frequent interactions between humans and objects in the real world.
+Therefore, we conduct a thorough literature review and an empirical analysis of existing understanding datasets and benchmarks, and finally derive 21 diverse dimensions and use internal models to generate long and detailed annotations, thoroughly covering all dimensions, resulting in DIM-T2I.
+As shown in Table~\ref{tab:dim_t2i_stat}, its average prompt length is at least twice that of existing corpora, effectively establishing a strong basis for complex CoT-guided image editing.
+The dimension-specific prompts and referred datasets/benchmarks are listed in Appendix~\ref{sec:appendix_dim_t2i_dims}.